vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   hard against the gums.
 The pushing actions did not cause pain.

-* (very different from last time (2025-02-23)) Unlike last time, I did not experience tongue interference or clouding due to qexcessive salivation when taking photos.
+* (very different from last time (2025-02-23)) Unlike last time, I did not experience tongue interference or clouding due to excessive salivation when taking photos.